J4RRED/ReactJSMiniShopApp/README.md

 # ReactJSMiniShopApp
-A small shopping list app that you can create and add items to, built using ReactJS
+A small shopping list app that you can create and add items to, built using ReactJS and JSX